windmill-labs/windmilldocs/docs/core_concepts/1_scheduling/index.md

 ## Configure Schedules for Each Task ([Script][scripts], [Workflows][flows])

-From your workspace, go to the dedidcated `Schedules` menu and pick `New Schedule`.
+From your workspace, navigate to the dedicated `Schedules` menu and select `New Schedule`.

 ![Schedules menu](./6-schedules-menu.png 'Schedules menu')

 1. Configure the **schedule frequency** using cron syntax or the simplified builder.

-2. Pick a **runnable** ([script][scripts] or [flow][flows]) from your workspace.
+2. Select a **runnable** ([script][scripts] or [flow][flows]) from your workspace.

-3. Fill the **arguments** that will be used for the automation.
+3. Fill in the **arguments** that will be used for the automation.
 The arguments are the ones of the given script or flow.
 If you want your arguments to be dynamic, you might want to use a [workflow][flow].

 ![Schedule a task](./12-schedule-a-task.png 'Schedule a task')

-Click on `Schedule` button and you're good!
+Click the `Schedule` button and you're good to go!
 The schedule will be automatically 'Enabled'.
-Toggle that off if needed.
+Toggle it off if needed.

 ![Scheduled task](./13-scheduled-script.png 'Scheduled task')